ajju9808/3-D_Modeling/README.md

 # 3-D_Modeling
-Conversion of 3D data To 3D
+Conversion of images of vedio into a 3D model.